Uljibuh/ML-web-applications/README.md

 # 1, webapp to predict software engineer salary using machine learning algorithms and deployed using Streamlit.

-# 2, chatbot using Pytorch
+# 2, Chatbot using Pytorch